riseupnet/riseup_help/pages/vpn/linux/en.md

 To use Riseup's VPN service, you will need to install the program called RiseupVPN.
 On Linux, it is available either as a `snap`, or as a package in Debian Stable.

-RiseupVPN is currently tested on the **Ubuntu LTS** and **Debian Stable**.
+RiseupVPN is currently tested on **Ubuntu LTS** (18.04) and **Debian Stable**.
 If you have a different release, it may or may not work.

 ## Snap Installation

 If you use Ubuntu, snap is already installed.
 Otherwise, run:

 ```
-sudo apt install snapd
+sudo apt install snapd gnome-software-plugin-snap
 ```

 Then, simply search for **RiseupVPN** in the **Software Center** or click on this link: